kindlyops/despite/README.md

 PG database, not just ones running on heroku.
 There are absolutely minimal binary dependencies, not even libpq.

+## Installation

+On OSX, you can use homebrew

+    brew tap kindlyops/tap
+    brew install despite

+On linux laptops, you can use linuxbrew

+    brew tap kindlyops/tap
+    brew install despite

+In server environments, you can copy the raw binary or use docker

+    docker pull kindlyops/despite

 ## building

 This application is compiled inside a Docker container that has the go